Katy Perry To Perform At The 2023 Vinfuture Prize Award Ceremony

-(MENAFN- Media OutReach Newswire) HANOI, VIETNAM - Media OutReach Newswire - 14 December 2023 - The World-renowned American singer-songwriter, owner of "billion-view" YouTube hits including "Firework" and "Roar," judge on the talent competition American Idol, numerous other accomplishments, will perform at the highly anticipated 2023 VinFuture Prize Award Ceremony, which is held on December 20th, 2023, at Ho Guom Opera House, Hanoi.
+data-text="Katy Perry to perform at the 2023 VinFuture Prize Award Ceremony" data-link=" Perry to perform at the 2023 VinFuture Prize Award Ceremony" class="whatsapp">Shar HANOI, VIETNAM - Media OutReach Newswire - 14 December 2023 - The World-renowned American singer-songwriter, owner of 'billion-view' YouTube hits including 'Firework' and 'Roar,' judge on the talent competition American Idol, numerous other accomplishments, will perform at the highly anticipated 2023 VinFuture Prize Award Ceremony, which is held on December 20th, 2023, at Ho Guom Opera House, Hanoi.

 Katy Perry.
 Courtesy of CAA.